This peer-to-peer lender is an established source for loans up to $40,000.

 - Available in 48 states.
 LendingClub is available everywhere but West Virginia and Iowa.

 What to watch out for

 - Poser scams.
-It’s possible that individuals could pose as lenders on LendingClub’s platform.
-Remember that legitimate loans don’t require an upfront payment.
+It’s possible that disreputable individuals could pose as lenders on LendingClub’s platform.
+Keep in mind that legitimate loans don’t require an upfront payment.